ice09/raiden-payable-api/raiden-payment-sender-proxy/README.md

 # Setup

 * Clone project with `git clone` or download the project as a compressed file
 * Set environment variables.
-Presets are in `application.yml` for Micronaut environment and `raiden-payment-proxy.sh` for native-image usage.
+Presets are in `application.yml` for Micronaut environment and `raiden-payment-sender-proxy.sh` for native-image usage.

 # Run